 What Are The Best Ways To Maintain A Healthy Hair Growth Cycle?

 There are different things that you can do to make sure that your hair keeps growing normally and healthily.
 On your end, you should do the following:

-- Eat Healthily: It’s important to have a wholesome diet that contains proteins, minerals and vitamins.
+- Eat health: It’s important to have a wholesome diet that contains proteins, minerals and vitamins.
 All of these are necessary for the growth and development of your hair and body.

-- Manage Stress: Stress can push the hair into the telogen phase of growth, where you lose them after 3-4 months.
+- Manage stress: Stress can push the hair into the telogen phase of growth, where you lose it after 3-4 months.
 If stress is the cause of your hair loss, it’s important that you look into different stress management techniques, such as yoga, deep breathing, meditation, aromatherapy, art therapy, music therapy, etc.

 The women in the “Long Hair Village” in China say that they’re able to grow their hair to such lengths because of rice water.
 There’s no scientific evidence confirming that it increases the duration of the anagen phase of the hair growth cycle, but you can consider giving it a shot.